 is a special property in Mongoose schemas.
 It will assume that you want meta

-to act like a string and not an object with a property type
+to act like a string instead of an object with a property type

 .